ETH-DISCO/cluster-tutorial/README.md

 # Initialization

-To set everything up, run:
+You have to set everything up and attach to a node first:

 ```bash
 #